JaumeClave/JaumeClave.github.io/README.md

 ## Certifications
 <h3 id="DataCamp-Data-Scientist-Career-Track">Data Scientist with Python</h3>
 <p align="justify">This 23 course and 88 hour DataCamp career track helped me reinforce my importing, cleaning, manipulating, and visualizing data—all integral skills needed in the data science world.
 Through interactive exercises and 6 hands-on projects I took advantage of many Python libraries, including pandas, NumPy, Matplotlib, Seaborn, scikit-learn and Keras.
-I worked with real-world datasets, counting a Super Bowl ad dataset and a Nobel Laureates database to learn the statistical and machine learning techniques needed to train decision trees, support vector machines and artificial neural networks and use natural language processing (NLP) along with image categorization. <a href="https://github.com/JaumeClave/JaumeClave.github.io/blob/master/certifications/data_scientist_career_track_certificate.pdf" target="_blank">This course</a> has helped me grow my Python skills, and has helped me become a more confident data scientist by providing me the skills to complete the [projects](#Projects) in my portfolio.</p>
+I worked with real-world datasets, counting a Super Bowl ad dataset and a Nobel Laureates database to learn the statistical and machine learning techniques needed to train decision trees, support vector machines and artificial neural networks and use natural language processing (NLP) along with image categorization. <a href="https://github.com/JaumeClave/JaumeClave.github.io/blob/master/certifications/data_scientist_career_track_certificate.pdf" target="_blank">This course</a> has helped me grow my Python skills, and has helped me become a more confident data scientist by providing me the skills to complete the <a href="https://jaumeclave.github.io./#projects">projects</a> in my portfolio.</p>

 <h3 id="DataCamp-Machine-Learning-Fundamentals">Machine Learning Fundamentals with Python</h3>